 Mala- A Sanskrit word meaning “garland.”
 This is a string of beads used as a tool in meditation.

 Mandala– A Sanskrit word meaning “circle.”

-Mantra– A Sanskrit word meaning “mind instrument” and is a sacred sound or syllable repeated over and over.
-A tool for meditation.
+Mantra– A Sanskrit word meaning “mind instrument” such as a sacred sound or syllable, and used as a tool for meditation.

 Om- A Sanskrit mantra considered the most sacred sound in the universe.
-Maybe be chanted/sung at the beginning or the end of a yoga-asana class, and has become synonymous with yoga.
+May be chanted/sung at the beginning or the end of a yoga-asana class.

 Savasana– The last pose practiced in a yoga-asana class, also called final relaxation.
 Something like adult time out.